VictorGranado/CSE-310-Public/IoT APP/README.md

 [Software Demo Video](https://www.youtube.com/watch?v=4ApJ5mPsqtc)

 # Features
-- **Real-time Monitoring**: Displays temperature, humidity, and water level on an LCD and web interface.
+- Real-time Monitoring: Displays temperature, humidity, and water level on an LCD and web interface.
-- **Web Dashboard**: Interactive dashboard hosted on the ESP32's web server to visualize sensor data in real time.
+- Web Dashboard and Mobile App: Interactive dashboard hosted on the ESP32's web server to visualize sensor data in real time and mobile app data transmission.
-- **Temperature and Humidity Control**: Automatically activates a fan or water atomizer based on sensor readings.
+- Temperature and Humidity Control: Automatically activates a fan or water atomizer based on sensor readings.
-- **Ultrasonic Water Level Sensor**: Monitors tank water level and calculates percentage for visual and remote display.
+- Ultrasonic Water Level Sensor: Monitors tank water level and calculates percentage for visual and remote display.
-- **Wi-Fi Connectivity**: Remote monitoring and control via a web browser.
+- Wi-Fi Connectivity: Remote monitoring and control via a web browser.
-- **Error Handling**: Built-in error messages for sensor malfunctions.
+- Error Handling: Built-in error messages for sensor malfunctions.
-- **Interactive LCD Display**: Real-time updates for local system status.
+- Interactive LCD Display: Real-time updates for local system status.

 # Development Environment
-- **Code Editor**: Arduino IDE for programming the ESP32.
+- Code Editor: Arduino IDE for programming the ESP32.
-- **ESP32 Board**: ESP32-WROOM-32 microcontroller.
+- ESP32 Board: ESP32-WROOM-32 microcontroller.
-- **Programming Language**: C++ (Arduino Framework).
+- Programming Language: C++ (Arduino Framework).
-- **Hardware Components**:
+- Hardware Components:
   - ESP32 microcontroller
   - DHT11 sensor for temperature and humidity
   - Ultrasonic sensor for water level measurement
   - LiquidCrystal_I2C for LCD display
   - Fan and water atomizer for environmental control
-- **Libraries Used**:
+- Libraries Used:
   - `Wire.h` and `LiquidCrystal_I2C.h` for I2C communication with the LCD.
   - `DHT.h` for temperature and humidity sensor integration.
   - `WiFi.h` and `WebServer.h` for Wi-Fi connectivity and web server functionality.